 Additive manufacturing methods include any method in which a substance is built up in layers in order to produce a part.
 Based upon data models, these parts are produced by means of chemical and/or physical processes from liquids, powders, or material in strip or wire form.

-Additive manufacturing methods are now to enable rapid prototyping/manufacturing to be scaled to high-volume series production.
 Increasing numbers of manufacturing companies are offering the service of printing out components directly.
 Customers need only upload the relevant CAD files to the service company; the latter's programs enable the desired part, made from the appropriate material, to be ordered online at the click of a mouse.
 Once printed out, the part is shipped.

 Additive manufacturing is also increasingly being adopted by other users, however: owing to the dramatic drop in prices, more and more installations are appearing on the market and are being used in educational establishments such as universities and their institutes, in industrial R&D departments, and in small and medium-sized enterprises such as engineering offices and dental laboratories.